etaler/Etaler/docs/Backends.md

 # Backends

 Backends are how Etaler supports computing on different device/processors.
-They perform the acuatl computing and memory managment.
+They perform the actual computing and memory managment.
 Currently there are 2 backends avaliable.

 * CPUBackend
 * OpenCLBackend